Bridge network driver

 To skip IPv4 address configuration on the bridge and in its containers, create

-the network with option --ipv4=false
+the network with option --ipv4=false, and enable IPv6 using --ipv6.

 $ docker network create --ipv6 --ipv4=false v6net